No, GRE scores are not required.

 Yes, absolutely!
 We consider volunteer and/or work experiences when reviewing applications.
 However, experience in the social work field is not required for acceptance into the program

 No, we are unable to accept applications that are received after the application deadlines.

-No, we recommend that you apply now and include the most up-to-date, official transcript from your university/college.
-If admitted, you will be required to submit another official transcript showing your final grades and your conferred degree.
+No, we recommend that you apply now and upload the most up-to-date, unofficial transcripts from all post-secondary institutions with your online application for review purposes.
+If admitted, you will be required to submit an official transcript showing your final grades and your conferred degree to finalize your admission.

 We suggest you select a cross-section of references, including employers, faculty or other individuals who can speak to your academic abilities and/or related social work or volunteer experience.
 Consider undergraduate or graduate professors or advisers who can attest to your preparedness for an advanced degree program, people who may have supervised you in work, internships or a volunteer experience related to the field of social work.
 If you do not have access to such references, then you may use an employer, supervisor or someone who can evaluate your personal, professional and academic potential for graduate social work education.

 You will be notified of our admission decision by the School of Social Work via email to the account you provided on your application.
-You will then be notified by the Graduate Admissions via regular postal mail to the address you provided on your application.
+You will then receive an official notification from Graduate Admissions.

-The program’s national ranking; the reputation of the school’s faculty based on its research/scholarship; faculty emphasis on student advising; mentorship; and the excellence in classroom and field instruction are the things most often identified by current students and alumni.
+The program’s national ranking; the reputation of the school’s faculty based on its research/scholarship; student advising; mentorship; and the excellence in classroom and field instruction are the things most often identified by current students and alumni.